Iowa Layoffs — July 2015

 | Pioneer Hi-Bred International | Johnston | 1 |

-The single largest action involved MAG Retail Group at its Anamosa facility, reporting 158 affected workers.
+The biggest impact was at MAG Retail Group at its Anamosa facility, reporting 158 affected workers.
 Verizon Corporate Resources followed with 102 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Iowa, with filings falling below both recent and year-ago levels.
+This data points to a easing in workforce disruptions across Iowa, with filings falling below both recent and year-ago levels.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Iowa.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Iowa WARN notices, browse layoffs by state, or download the full dataset.